 PS5 games: will the PS5 be backwards compatible?

-‘Incredibly powerful’, that’s how Sony has described the backwards compatibility of the PS5, which is potentially good news for PS4 owners who don’t wish to upgrade just yet but still want to play online with their friends that do.
+‘Incredibly powerful’: that’s how Sony has described the backwards compatibility of the PS5.
+That's potentially good news for PS4 owners who don’t wish to upgrade just yet but still want to play online with their friends that do.

 The PS5's backwards compatibility will not cover every PS4 game but, in a blog post, PlayStation's Hideaki Nishino stated that "we believe that the overwhelming majority of the 4,000+ PS4 titles will be playable on PS5".